Tyrone, Derry & Cavan reach McKenna Cup semis

-Dr McKenna Cup: Tyrone, Derry and Cavan qualify for semi-finals
+Dr McKenna Cup: Tyrone, Derry and Cavan join Down in semi-finals

 Last updated on .From the section Gaelic Games